tonsky/rum/README.md

 ### Interop with React

-You can access raw React component by reading `:rum/react-component` attribute from state:
+You can access the raw React component by reading the state's `:rum/react-component` attribute:

 ```clojure
 { :did-mount (fn [state]